Latt33/vantage/README.md

 ## Team

-Built by the **Vantage** team at the Junction Defence Hackathon.
+Built by the **Vantage** team.

-## License
+## Acknowledgements

-This project was developed for the Junction Defence Hackathon challenge by 61N Solutions.
+Participated in the Junction Defence Hackathon — awarded second place among ~20 teams.